tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 representable as such.

-All Tahoe operations that refer to existing files or directories must include a suitable read- or write- cap in the URL: the webapi server won't add one for you.
+All Tahoe operations that refer to existing files or directories must include a suitable read- or write- cap in the URL: the web-API server won't add one for you.
 If you don't know the cap, you can't access the file.
-This allows the security properties of Tahoe caps to be extended across the webapi interface.
+This allows the security properties of Tahoe caps to be extended across the web-API interface.

 Slow Operations, Progress, and Cancelling